iclr-blogposts/2023/_pages/call.md

 The format and process for this blog post track is as follows:

-- Write a post on a subject that has been published at ICLR relatively recently, with the constraint that one cannot write a blog post on work that they have a conflict of interest with.
+- Write a post on a subject that has been published at ICLR relatively recently.
-    This implies that one cannot review their own work, or work originating from their institution or company.
-    We want to foster productive discussion about ideas, and prevent posts that intentionally aim to help or hurt individuals or institutions.
+    The authors of the blog posts will have to declare their conflicts of interest (positive nor negative) with the paper (and their authors) they write about.
+    Conflicts of interest include:
+    - Recent collaborators (less than 3 years)
+    - Current institution.

+    Blog Posts must not be used to highlight or advertise past publications of the authors of of their lab.
+    Previously, we did not accept submissions with a conflict of interest, however this year we will only ask the authors to report if they have such a conflict.
+    If so, reviewers will be asked to judge if the submission is sufficiently critical and objective of the papers addressed in the blog post.

 - The posts will be created and published under a unified template; see [the submission instructions]({{ '/submitting/' | relative_url }}) and the [sample post]({{ '/blog/2022/distill-example' | relative_url }}) hosted on the blog of this website.